The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 Operating Expenses

-The operating expenses is where things got tricky, because The Trade Desk is a people business.
 It hires smart software developers to optimize its real-time bidding algorithms.
 It hires efficient sales people to manage relationship with large advertisers and to close new deals.
-And it pays its employees — and especially its visionary CEO and Founder Jeff Green — very handsomely with bonuses and stock-based compensation.
+And it pays its employees — and especially its visionary CEO and founder Jeff Green — very handsomely with bonuses and stock-based compensation.

-During the past three years, The Trade Desk’s Revenue Per Employee has expanded from $541k in 2020 to $642k in 2023.
-Its operating expenses per employee also expanded, from $332k in 2020 to $443k in 2023.
-During those three yeras, headcount doubled — from 1,545 in 2020 to 3,115 in 2023.
+During the past three years, The Trade Desk’s Revenue Per Employee has expanded from $541,122 in 2020 to $624,758 in 2023.
+Its operating expenses per employee also expanded, from $332,047 in 2020 to $443,031 in 2023.

-With as much as The Trade Desk talks about international expansion in its IR presentations, I don’t expect the hiring to slow down any time soon.
-I’m modeling for headcount to expand another 15% in 2024, then taper down slowly over time.
+With as much as The Trade Desk talks about international expansion, I don’t expect the hiring to slow down any time soon.
+I’m modeling for headcount to expand another 15% in 2024 and then taper down slowly over time.
 I am estimating the company will have 12,661 employees by 2038.
-This is an extremely scalable platform; i.e. there’s not as much hand-holding required for customers to spend more money on advertising.
-I expect Revenue per Employee will increase to $1.5 million by 2038.
-And Operating Expenses per Employee to increase to $689,000.
-These numbers include all stock-based compensation.
-And as I’ll show in the next section, that’s not exactly evenly distributed as $689,000 per employee.
-It’s actually highly-skewed by the massive stock incentive plan of Jeff Green and the company’s top-brass executives.

 Regarding how the operating expenses are categorized:

-• SG&A as a % of revenue declines from 50% in 2023 to just 25% in 2038.
+SG&A as a percentage of revenue declines from 50% in 2023 to just 25% in 2038, while GAAP operating margin increases from 10% in 2023 to 40% in 2038.

-Green’s Lucrative Incentive Plan
+Green’s Incentive Plan and Stock-Based Compensation

-10% last year to 40% in 2038?!
-That’s a huge increase in profitability!!
-What’s the catch???
+10% last year to 40% in 2038 is a huge increase in profitability!
+What’s the catch??

-Here’s an example from 2023:
+Here’s an example of how that looked, from 2023:

 “General and administrative expense decreased by $5 million, or 1%, for the year ended December 31, 2023, as compared to the year ended December 31, 2022.
 The decrease was primarily due to a $47 million decrease in stock-based compensation, partially offset by increases of $36 million in personnel costs and $5 million in allocated facilities costs.
-The decrease in stock-based costs was primarily driven by a $64 million decrease in stock-based compensation cost related to the CEO Performance Option driven by the graded-vesting attribution method, under which more expense is recognized earlier in the option’s life.”

-The point is that the vesting of Green’s stock options based upon TTD’s share price will have a huge impact on the valuation of the company.
 It’s difficult to make assumptions around this.
 Nostradamus isn’t in my lineage and I have no idea what price TTD’s stock will trade hands at here in the near-term.
 But I do think a reasonable assumption is that the price target thresholds will trigger every third year.
-Meaning Green’s shares would execute — and also be recognized — in 2025, 2028, 2031, and so on.
+Meaning Green’s shares would execute in 2025, 2028, 2031, and so on.

 Non-Cash Adjustments and Other Assumptions